 Ledgers enable us to reduce identifier management costs through shared common infrastructure.
 Veres One is optimized for identity, which further reduces costs.
 As a result, network operating costs and fees are a fraction of those of general-purpose ledgers like Bitcoin and Ethereum.

-Unlike many other blockchain networks, Veres One does not use a scarce network token.
+Unlike many other networks, Veres One does not use a scarce network token.
 This removes price volatility and regulatory risks associated with speculative token networks.
 Veres One charges low, stable fees that decrease as the network scales.

 Distributed systems enable competitors to cooperate on common infrastructure.
 These systems naturally resist centralization, surveillance, and censorship, which are threats to identity.
 Veres One utilizes decentralized technology and governance to protect your identifiers.

-Blockchains store data in a way that is publicly auditable.
+Ledgers store data in a way that is publicly auditable.
 Bank-grade cryptography further protects data by making it extremely tamper-resistant.

-Privacy by design is a guiding principle of the Veres One blockchain.
+Privacy by design is a guiding principle of the Veres One network.
 It minimizes the amount of data shared with third parties and allows people to determine what to share and with whom.
 Veres One is well-suited to address the European Union's General Data Protection Regulation (GDPR).